April 5, 2026

 Storyteller, entrepreneur and artist

-“I was up until 4 am last night for a project,” Arthell Isom casually remarks the day we met him at his Shinjuku studio.
-To any unwitting pair of ears, the Tokyo-based artist’s declaration is a seemingly light-hearted, if not wacky, introduction, but behind the film of nonchalance and his laidback presence lies a pure blazing creative fuel.
+“I was up until 4 am last night for a project,” Arthell Isom casually remarks this the day we meet him at his Shinjuku studio.
+To an unwitting listener, the Tokyo-based artist’s comment might sound light-hearted or even wacky—but beneath his laid-back demeanor is a relentless creative drive.

 Standing among the rows of unmanned Wacom monitors — his animator team accessing them remotely from across the city — he then recalls a paranormal encounter during his all-nighter: “I thought I was hallucinating when I heard sounds in the office in the middle of the night.
 Turns out it was just another animator watching YouTube tutorials late at night from his home.”